Position Announcement—Regional Manager for Region 11Print This Post

 - administration and operation;

-- completion and submission of assessments, plans, and reports; and
+- completing and submitting assessments, plans, and reports; and

 - special projects, including cohorts and state initiatives.